IAFahim/Blinds-Eye/README.md

-# A blind App made with unity
+# An app for blind App made with unity
+Track 80 every day world object with Phone audio, with spatial sound.